gxf1212/notes/MD/MD-tutorials-all.md

 ###### Preparing separate PDB files

-In psfgen, each of these groups must be assigned to their own segment.
-This applies most strictly in the case of protein chains, each of which must be assigned to its own segment so that N-terminal and C-terminal patches can be applied.
+In psfgen, each of these groups must **be assigned to their own segment**.
+This applies most strictly in the case of protein chains, each of which must be assigned to its own segment so that **N-terminal and C-terminal patches** can be applied.

 ```tcl
 # Split a file containing protein and water into separate segments.